alexberce/QueryBuilder/README.md

 # QueryBuilder

-**QueryBuilder** is a user friendly php class that prevents mysql injections
+**QueryBuilder** is a user friendly php class for build MySql queries that prevents mysql injections and it takes care of table prefixing.
+This same can also support replication master and slave.

 ### Requirements
 * Php 5.4+